B.Sc. (Dunelm), M.Sc., Ph.D., C.Stat., RSS Fellow

-Mark is a Senior Research Associate in the Behaviour and Health Research Unit (BHRU).
+Mark is a Senior Research Associate in the Behaviour Change By Design group (BCBD).
 He has a background within both academia (medical consultancy at Sheffield University & health-care research at Manchester University) and also the Pharmaceutical industry (statistical genetics, safety assessment & drug discovery for AstraZeneca, and clinical studies for GSK/Novartis).
-He has reviewed ~60 papers, a number of NIHR grants and is a panel member for a national grant awarding body.
-The majority of his ~40 publications relate to a variety of different types of late-stage healthcare studies.

 – B.Sc.
 Mathematics, Durham, 1991